 Shocker: this is another southern area in the South Island, which equals Southern Light views from time to time.
 You’re best chances of seeing the aurora is by getting away from the city lights of Invercargill.
-For more info, see Southland Guide for Backpackers.
+For more info, see The Complete Travel Guide to Invercargill.

 Ok, you might have to be really lucky to see the lights from Dunedin.
 Nevertheless, The Southern Lights have been known to light up the sky for Dunedin to see.
 The best places to catch a glimpse of the Auroras are at Hoopers Inlet on the Otago Peninsula.
-For more info, see Dunedin Guide For Backpackers.
+For more info, see The Complete Travel Guide to Dunedin.

 What are the Perfect Conditions to See Aurora Australis?